 In the meantime, as someone recommended to me years ago, treat your wine like a shade loving plant.
 This didn't help me much, I'm afraid, as I seem to be incapable of keeping plants alive either inside or outside my house...

 What to do?
 Keep your bottles away from direct sunlight, and even out of a very bright room.
 Cool and dark places are best.
-Note: this applies not just to bottles of wine you are storing, but also that open bottle of wine you just poured a glass from and are only "storing it" until later this week.
+Note: this applies not just to bottles of wine you are storing, but also that open bottle of wine you just poured a glass from and are only "storing it" until tomorrow.
 Keep the bottle away from direct sunlight.

 Have you ever heard the term oxidation?